abdulkdawson/ai-case-study/README.md

-# H1 Module 1 Challenge: ai-case-study
+# Module 1 Challenge: ai-case-study

 ## Overview and Origin

-* Name of company
+* Octoparse

-* When was the company incorporated?
+* Founded in 2016

 * Who are the founders of the company?